Statute Of Limitations / Michigan / Debt

 (3) Except as provided in subsection (4), the period of limitations is 10 years for an action founded upon a judgment or decree rendered in a court of record of this state, or in a court of record of the United States or of another state of the United States, from the time of the rendition of the judgment or decree.

-Can You Be Sued for Debt in Michigan if the Debt Is Beyond Statute of Limitations?
+Can You Be Sued if the Debt Is Beyond Statute of Limitations?

 A creditor could file a lawsuit on an old debt even though the statute of limitations has expired.
 It is up to you to file an answer to the lawsuit alleging the statute of limitations has expired.
 You must also appear in court to argue the defense to the judge.